banyoungkwan/banyoungkwan/about.md

 So I never am the one who I really want to be, maybe?
 In exchange, listen to this, now I ended up to be really good at this, “So my name is Bravo, Alpha, November that’s for my last name.
 And my first name is "Yankee-Oscar-Uniform-November-Golf-Kilo-Whiskey-Alpha-November.”

 Well, nevermind.
 Doesn't matter who I am.
-This is personal blog anyway.
+This is a personal blog anyway.

 {% include footer.html %}